-3.3 The official address for correspondence relating to the IAF will be that of the official headquarters.

-3. 3.
-1 Correspondence relating to the IAF may also be sent to the administrative office or to the Chairman directly.

-3.3.2 Correspondence involving financial matters may be sent to the office of the General Treasurer.

-3. 3.
-3 Members have an obligation to inform the General Secretary of any change in the official address of the organization.

-3. 3.
-4 A notice to a member will be deemed to have been properly delivered, provided that it was sent to the last address of which the member informed the General Secretary.

-3.3.5 The formal notification to members of a General Assembly or an Extraordinary General Assembly, and also notifications regarding suspension, expulsion, or dissolution, will be sent by registered mail.
+- 3.3 The official address for correspondence relating to the IAF will be that of the official headquarters. - 3.3.1 Correspondence relating to the IAF may also be sent to the administrative office or to the Chairman directly. - 3.3.2 Correspondence involving financial matters may be sent to the office of the General Treasurer. - 3.
+3. 3 Members have an obligation to inform the General Secretary of any change in the official physical mail and electronic mail addresses of the organisation. - 3.
+3. 4 A notice to a Member will be deemed to have been properly delivered, provided that it was sent to the last address of which the Member informed the General Secretary. - 3.3.5 The formal notification to Members of a General Assembly or an Extraordinary General Assembly, and also notifications regarding suspension, expulsion, or dissolution, will be sent by regular mail and electronic mail.